Xilinx/VVAS/main/source/docs/DC/Tutorials/multi_instance_launch_utilities.rst

 Multi-instance High density Transcoding
 ########################################

 Each ``Zynq UltraScale+ MPSoc`` device has a decoder and an encoder with max capacity of encoding/decoding @4Kp60.
-So there can be more number of ecoder/encoder instances running simultaneously in case the the total required capacity is less than 4Kp60.
+So, there can be more number of decoder/encoder instances running simultaneously in case the the total required capacity is less than 4Kp60.
 For example, we can launch 4x transcode pipelines of capacity 1080p60 resolution.

 There are two ``Zynq UltraScale+ MPSoC`` devices inside ``Alveo U30`` card and each is capable of transcoding @4Kp60.
-If there are more such cards connected to the server, then this capacity is increased and we can launch more transcode pipelines in parallel.
+If there are more such cards connected to the server, then this capacity is increased, and we can launch more transcode pipelines in parallel.

 Pre-requisite
 ---------------

-Before start executing the Transcoding usecases, make sure the setup is ready:
+Before start executing the Transcoding use cases, make sure the setup is ready:

  * Required Alveo U30 cards are installed in the PCIe slots of the server machine.
  * VVAS 2.0 Package has been installed and the Alveo U30 cards are flashed with the required image.
 If not, follow the section :doc:`Alveo U30 setup for VVAS 2.0 <../u30_platform/u30_setup>`